 - Fairness in the Eyes of the Data: Certifying Machine-Learning Models, with Shahar Segal, Yossi Adi, Benny Pinkas, Chaya Ganesh and Joseph Keshet.
 AAAI/ACM 2021 Conference on Artificial Intelligence, Ethics and Society.
 There also exists a poster which you can see here

 - P2DEX: Privacy-Preserving Decentralized Currency Exchange, with Bernardo David and Tore Frederiksen.
 ACNS 2021

 - Lattice-Based Proof of Shuffle and Applications to Electronic Voting, with Diego Aranha, Kristian Gjøsteen, Tjerand Silde and Thor Tunge.
 CT-RSA 2021

 - Banquet: Short and Fast Signatures from AES, with Cyprien Delpech de Saint Guilhem and Daniel Kales and Emmanuela Orsini and Peter Scholl and Greg Zaverucha.
 PKC 2021

 - A Foundation of Time-Lock Puzzles in UC, with Bernardo David, Rafael Dowsley, Sabine Oechsner and Jesper Buus Nielsen.
-To appear at Eurocrypt 2021
+Eurocrypt 2021

 - Efficient Protocols for Oblivious Linear Function Evaluation from Ring-LWE, with Daniel Escudero, Alberto Pedrouzo-Ulloa, Peter Scholl and Juan Ramón Troncoso-Pastoriza, SCN 2020.
 An extended version of the paper has also been published in the Journal of Computer Security.

 - Efficient Constant-Round MPC with Identifiable Abort and Public Verifiability, with Emmanuela Orsini, Peter Scholl and Eduardo Soria-Vazquez, CRYPTO 2020